xjm/block-slack-users/README.md

 3. Optionally allow messages to be hidden only from DMs

 ## How To Use:
+1. In your browser, locate a message from the user you want to block.
+2. Right-click on the profile image and select "Inspect".
+3. The user image should be within a link tag (`<a>`) with an `href` something like: `/team/U0123ABC`.
+The part after `/team/` is the user's unique slack ID.
-1. Click on the extension icon or navigate to extension options.
+4. Click on the extension icon or navigate to extension options.
-2. Enter the `ID` of the user/bot you want to block. **NOTE:** This ID is not the slack handle the user/bot has, but the unique ID that slack assigns to every User/Bot.
+5. Enter the `ID` of the user/bot you want to block, from the above.
+(This ID is not the slack handle the user/bot has, but the unique ID that slack assigns to every User/Bot.)
-3. You can get the ID by **right clicking on the user's/bot's name/photo from any channel**, and **selecting `Inspect`**.
-From there, look for the property **`data-member-id` (if it is a user or slackbot) OR `data-bot-id` (if it is any other bot)**.
-That is the ID we are looking for.
-4. You can block multiple users or bots by specifying their User IDs separated by `,`.
+6. You can block multiple users or bots by specifying their User IDs separated by `,`.
-5. Make sure you want to make Slack a happy place again.
+7. Make sure you want to make Slack a happy place again.
-6. Save!
+8. Save!